ErmisV/ATM-Financial-Transaction/README.md

 # ATM-Financial-Transaction-Program

 A program, designed to be used by an ATM, that has a variety of functions that can be carried out by a bank customer.

+Programs used for development: IntelliJ IDEA,Visual Studio Code.